tenortim/gostats/README.md

 * Rename or copy the example configuration file, example_isi_data_insights_d.toml to idic.toml.
 The path ./idic.toml is the default configuration file path for the Go version of the connector.
 If you use that name and run the connector from the source directory then you don't have to use the -config-file parameter to specify a different configuration file.
 * Edit the idic.toml file so that it is set up to query the set of Dell PowerScale OneFS clusters that you wish to monitor.
 Do this by modifying and replicating the cluster config section.
 * The example configuration file is configured to send several sets of stats to InfluxDB via the influxdb.go backend.
 If you intend to use the default backend, you will need to install InfluxDB.
 InfluxDB can be installed locally (i.e on the same system as the connector) or remotely (i.e. on a different system).

-    ```sh
-    sudo apt-get install influxdb
-    ```
+Follow the [install instructions](https://portal.influxdata.com/downloads/) but install "indluxdb" not "influxdb2"

 * If you installed InfluxDB to somewhere other than localhost and/or port 8086, then you'll also need to update the configuration file with the address and port of the InfluxDB service.
 * To run the connector: